mikeorr/WebHelpers2/README.txt

 ``text``
     Helpers producing string output, suitable for both HTML and non-HTML applications.

-WebHelpers is package aimed at providing helper functions for use within web applications.

-These functions are intended to ease web development with template languages by removing common view logic and encapsulating it in re-usable modules as well as occasionally providing objects for use within controllers to assist with common web development paradigms.

 For support/question/patches, please use the `Pylons mailing list
 <http://groups.google.com/group/pylons-discuss>`_.